angelo-wf/elsemble/DOC.md

 - The assembler has a address resolution system to allow the most optimal form for opcodes with multiple forms.
 Some postfixes on opcodes are available:
   - For direct-page opcodes, `.b` can be used to ignore address resolution and just use the argument as an 8-bit value to use.
   - For absoulte opcodes, `.w` can be used to ignore address resolution and just use the argument as an 16-bit value to use.
-  - For opcodes with both direct page and absoulte forms, `.a` can be used to ignore the direct-page possibility, but still check that absolute is possible (and use it).
+  - For opcodes with both direct page and absoulte forms, `.a` can be used to ignore the direct-page possibility, but still check and use absolute addressing.
   - For opcodes with DP, absolute and long forms, `.l` can be used to force long addressing.
 - Opcodes that take an immediate based on regiser size can use `.b` and `.w` to force the size used.
 - The `a` for accumulator addressing is optional (`dec a` and `dec` are equivalent).